Help us improve your experience.

 # sysctl -w net.ipv6.neigh.default.gc_thresh1=4096

-Configuring Secure-Wire Mode
+Configure Secure-Wire Mode

-When operating in secure-wire mode, all traffic that arrives on a specific interface, ge-0/0/0 or ge-0/0/1, will be forwarded unchanged through the interface.
-This mapping of interfaces, called secure wire, allows the cSRX Container Firewall to be deployed in the path of network traffic without requiring a change to routing tables or a reconfiguration of neighboring devices.
+When operating in secure-wire mode, all traffic that arrives on a specific interface, ge-0/0/0 or ge-0/0/1, is forwarded unchanged through the interface.
+This mapping of interfaces, called secure wire, allows the cSRX to be deployed in the path of network traffic without requiring a change to routing tables or a reconfiguration of neighboring devices.
 A cross-connection is set up between interface pairs ge-0/0/0 and ge-0/0/1 to steer traffic from one port to the other port based on the Interworking and Interoperability Function (IIF) as the input key.

 Note: